 Incidents are an unfortunate but everyday occurrence in the workplace, but through proper preparedness and education, we can approach these incidents objectively and strive to make them less likely tomorrow.

 "The best safety career you can have," says Rupp.
 "Is that at the end of 30 years when you're ready to retire, everyone goes 'What did you do all these years?
 Nothing ever happened!'
 But if we were prepared, if we did our job, if we did our hazard analysis, training, our communication, if we sought input from everybody, workers and managers—man, I'd love to sign off after 30 years of never having anything happen.
 That's a really good job."

-For more information on OSHA Course #7505, Incident Investigation at EMU PPAT taught by John Rupp Jr., visit our course page.
+For more information on OSHA Course #7505, Incident Investigation at EMU PPAT taught by John Rupp Jr., and our other OSHA courses, visit our course page.